ewansheldon/product-management-system/README.md

 # Product Management System

-This simple product management system for a music-centric environment, made up of an API service and a client application.
+This is a simple product management system for a music-centric environment, made up of an API service and a client application.

 This system allows you to create a product, providing:
 - the name of the product